EasyG0ing1/BlockNot/README.md

 ```
 So that if the stepper hasn't moved in the last 25 seconds, it will be put to sleep and that sleep routine won't be constantly run over and over again.
 Yet when the stepper is engaged again, then that sleep timer gets reset.

-BlockNot makes it easy for you to establish single trigger events, without ever needing to rely on the Delay method.
-Spend your efforts working on the core of your project and let BlockNot handle your timing needs.

 ##Reset All Timers
 Recently added to BlockNot is the ability to reset every timer that you have created all at once in a single line of code.